lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

    **Number of processes to use.**

    When ``processes`` is larger than 1 the pipeline may use the Python `multiprocessing` module to parallelize processing of multiple datasets across multiple processors.
-   In Gen 3 mode, data ingestion may also be parallelized.

 .. option:: --image-metrics-config <filename>